|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 The time period of the Three Kingdoms was very well covered by Luo Guanzhong's San Guo Yan Yi.
 The Chinese people often take for granted that Luo Guanzhong's San Guo Yan Yi was history.
 In the 70s, across China, radio stations had been broadcasting various yan yi (i.e., romance) stories, including Liu Lanfang's story about General Yue Fei of Northern Song Dynasty, Shan Tianfang's story about the Sui-Tang Dynasty generals, Yuan Kuocheng's story about the Three Kingdoms, among others.
 This section would be based on Fan Ye's Hou Han Shu, and Chen Shou's San Guo Zhi.
-So far, I had transcribed Chen Shou's section on the Xianbei/Wuhuans of Manchuria and Eastern Yi barbarians (like the Koreans and Japanese) in the Korean section.
+So far, this webmaster had transcribed Chen Shou's section on the Xianbei/Wuhuan of Manchuria and the Eastern Yi barbarians (like the Koreans and Japanese) in the Korean section.
 A lot of extra work is needed to cover the Three Kingdoms.

 The Three Kingdoms time derived from the demise of Latter Han Dynasty.
 Han Dynasty possessed the typical chracateristics as far as the pattern of power corruption was concerned.
 There would appear the 'empress power' (in-law power, in fact), the 'eunuch power' and the 'warlord power'.
 The tripartitie functions of the imperial house gradually lost their influences, and the departments like 'shangshu sheng' (state affairs) and 'zhongshu sheng' (secretariat) would weign on the emperors.
 The influence from people in the palace, i.e., the 'empress power' or the 'in-law power', led to the demise of the Western Han Dynasty.
 Wang Mang, who usurped Western Han and founded Xin Dynasty, derived his power from Empress Wang.
 All three forms of power corruption led to the demise of Eastern Han.
 During late Eastern Han (Latter Han), five emperors were erected by empress-related ministers, and six dowager empresses had intervention in politics.
 To combat the overpowerment of in-law families, weak Han emperors resorted to their best friends, i.e., the eunuchs, for assistance, which led to rise of the eunuch power.
 When empress-related ministers (i.e., wai qie or in-law ministers) invited governor-generals (zhou mu) to the capital for cracking down on the eunuchs, the outcome would be: i) the death of both the eunuchs and the in-law ministers and ii) the emergence of various governor-generals.
 Governor-generals (zhou mu), however, had grown in strength due to the uprising of the Yellow Turbans Rebellion, and their power had become unrestrained during the process of recruiting the armies.
 Cai Dongfan gave four names as the representative of various powers weighing on the emperors, i.e., Empress Denghou, in-law minister Liang Ji, eunuch Cao Teng, and governor-general Cao Cao.
 The rise of the Yellow Turbans was a result of corrupt governance and over-exploitation by the government.
 Compounding the Yellow Turbans rebellion would be the Qiangic rebellions.
 While Cao Cao rose to power in the process of cracking down on the Yellow Turbans, Dong Zhuo achieved his power via cracking down on the Qiangs in the northwestern part of China.
 We would touch on the thread of events below.